- Receive HKD8,000 sponsorship* to join the CGI U annual meeting at the Vanderbilt University, United States, from March 3 to 5, 2023;

 11:59 pm on Jan 4, 2023 (Wed)

 What is Clinton Global Initiative University (CGI U)?

-The Clinton Global Initiative University (CGI U) is looking for undergraduates or graduates, who are addressing pressing challenges in five focus areas: Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health.
+The Clinton Global Initiative University (CGI U) is looking for undergraduates or graduates, who are addressing pressing challenges in United Nation Sustainable Development Goals (SDGs).

-Students selected for CGI U’s programmes will receive access to personalized mentorship, social impact programming, funding opportunities through CGI U partners, and student engagement events, including the CGI U 2022 virtual annual meeting hosted by President Bill Clinton and Chelsea Clinton.
-Applications will remain open through January 21, 2022.
+Students selected for CGI U's programmes will receive access to personalized mentorship, social impact programming, funding opportunities through CGI U partners, and student engagement events, including the CGI U 2023 annual meeting hosted by President Bill Clinton and Chelsea Clinton.
+The CGI U 2023 student application is now exclusively open to members of the CGI U community.
+Applications will remain open before Januaray 4, 2023.